Can Anesthesia Cause Hair Loss?: Evidence Review

 Telogen (resting/inactive) – Lasting from three to six months, this is the stage where cell activity is minimal and the club hair rests on the scalp.
 The term “inactive” is a bit misleading, however, as under the surface new anagen hairs are beginning to form.

-Exogen (final) – While not always included in the hair growth cycle, the exogen phase is a critical part begin telogen and anagen transition.
+Exogen (final) – While not always included in the hair growth cycle, the exogen phase is a critical part of telogen and anagen transition.
 This is the point in the cycle where telogen hair begins to shed, anywhere from 50 to 100 hairs per day.
 This, in turn, makes room for the newly-formed anagen hairs, where the cycle will then begin again.

 According to the American Hair Loss Association, there are three ways in which telogen effluvium can present.